 Using Exploratory Questions#

-Of the three classes of questions we detail in this book, answering Exploratory Questions often (though not always) requires the least technical sophistication, and as a result, Exploratory Questions often get the least respect.
+Of the three classes of questions we detail in this book, answering Exploratory Questions often (though not always) requires the least technical sophistication.
+As a result, Exploratory Questions also often get the least respect.
 But because of their critical role in improving our understanding of our objectives, learning to ask and answer Exploratory Questions will have a huge influence on your effectiveness as a data scientist.

 Data science is full of computationally intensive tasks that, if approached incorrectly, can leave a data scientist staring at their computer for hours, days, or even weeks (if they allow it).
 As a result, most data scientists will go through a phase in their development when they start constantly worrying about how to make every line of code they write as fast as possible.
 They bend over backward to write unnatural, unreadable code to ensure that they aren’t wasting a single CPU clock cycle.